 The Rising Cost of Higher Education in the USA

 The U.S. is among the world’s most popular destinations for quality higher education.
 However, it is also one of the most expensive.
-Higher education costs are among the fastest-rising in today’s American society.
+Higher education costs are among the fastest rising in today’s American society.
+This is in stark contrast to Europe, as there are European countries with free college whose quality can hold their own against American counterparts.

 - Between 1980 and 2017, there was a 344% increase in American public university tuition costs (from $2,119 to $9,410).